brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Notes
 ------

-- GraalVM should be compatible with any mod, as far as I know.
+- GraalVM should be compatible most mods, as far as I know.
 I am removing incompatible flags as I come across them, but I tend to run these with large Forge/Fabric packs.

 - Some users report improved performance from running Minecraft at a high priority, via the task manager on Windows or `nice -n -20 java...` on linux.